Teaching and Learning Collaboratory

 iClicker Cloud Resources

-In Fall 2021 the campus will transition to using the iClicker Cloud and Mobile solutions.
+In Fall 2021 the campus transitioned to using the iClicker Cloud and Mobile solutions.
 Clickers are the common term for Student Response Systems (SRS), a technology used to promote active learning within courses. iClicker is an effective tool for teaching in all modalities, seamlessly allowing instructors to poll their students.
 With iClicker you can:

 • Poll in-classroom and remote students synchronously -- students can participate in live sessions from anywhere in the world.